 This depends upon the working diagnosis.

 Oral fluids should be encouraged to facilitate the passage of stones and to reduce any risk of permanent damage to renal function.
 Many stones in the renal tract will pass spontaneously but large ones may require removal.
 Of ureteral stones, 95% of those 2-4 mm in diameter pass spontaneously but passage may take as long as 40 days.
 Intervention may be required in 50% of ureteral calculi greater than 5 mm.
 Those larger than 7 mm are unlikely to pass spontaneously.
-The degree of pain, and patient gender and age appear to have no bearing on the time taken to pass a stone.
 Open surgery to remove stones is becoming less common as other techniques are employed.

 Obstruction with infection is often treated initially by percutaneous nephrostomy.